Broobs26/summer-research/README.md

 I was not able to use this module in the end due to high current draw, as well as an inability to figure out how to uncompress a jpeg image.
 The documentation for the ArduCAM timing is at https://docs.arducam.com/Arduino-SPI-camera/Legacy-SPI-camera/Detailed-Data-Timing-on-Arducam-SPI-Bus/.
 This does have the ability to run inferences as well, just with minor modifications needed to the code.
+This is also where I was testing the SLEEP and STOP modes of the STM boards.

+### Converting of TFLITE to C Array
+This is done using the convert_file_to_c_source.py file inside of the main TensorFlow repository.
+This is inside the TensorFlow repo in the tensorflow/lite/python folder.
+I recommend using TensorFlow version 2.2 or 2.3, as those were the versions that worked converting for me.
+TensorFlow 2.2 is the version that is inside of the C++ code for the boards projects as well.

 ## Overall Overview of Work
 In May, I initially started work with the STM32H747I-DISCO board in order to use their built-in FP-AI-VISION1 package.